knowthelist/fhem-tablet-ui/README.md

 - **data-background-icon** : name of the font-awesome icon for background (default 'fa-circle')
 - **data-on-color** : color of ON state (default '#aa6900')
 - **data-off-color**: color of Off state (default '#505050')

+data-get-on and data-get-off accept also RegEx values. e.g. data-get-on="[0-9]{1,3}|on" means set switch on if STATE is a numeric value or 'on'. data-get-off="!on" means accept all but the data-get-on value (negation)

 ####Symbol widgets
 - **data-get**      : name of the reading to get from FHEM (default 'STATE')